Neo45666/DevOps-Projects/10. Automating Loadbalancer/README.md

-# Automate Development of Websers
+# Automate Deployment of Webservers

 ## Deploying and Configuring of Webservers